zakklundin/First-game/README.md

 right arrow: move right

 ## Todo
-- Left and right boundaries for the "trash basket"
 - More objects falling!
 - Make it so that randomized objects fall (not just triangles)
 - Add objects that are supposed to land on the ground